Secure Linear MDS Coded Matrix Inversion: Coded Matrix Inversion

-Lemma \ref{inverse_lem} implies that as long as $k$ workers have responded, the approximation $\widehat{\Ab^{-1}}$ is recoverable.
+Lemma \ref{inverse_lem} implies that as long as $k$ workers respond, the approximation $\widehat{\Ab^{-1}}$ is recoverable.
 Moreover, the decoding step reduces to a matrix multiplication of $k\times k$ matrices.
 Applying $\Hb_\I$ to a square matrix can be done in $\ow(k^2\log k)$ through the FFT algorithm.
 The prevailing computation in our decoding, is applying $\Pb^{-1}$.